-Line Line Description Additional Comments 17 Current population equivalent served by STWs with During the year we have completed one scheme (Presteigne STW - NEP Unique ID: tightened/new P consents 7CDC0873).
-21 Population equivalent treatment capacity We have completed three schemes in the year (Presteigne, Clehonger and Weobley). enhancement we have completed three schemes in the year (Presteighe, Clehonger and Weobley).
+Line Line Description Additional Comments

+17 Current population equivalent served by STWs with During the year we have completed one scheme (Presteigne STW - NEP Unique ID:

+tightened/new P consents 7CDC0873).

+21 Population equivalent treatment capacity

+enhancement We have completed three schemes in the year (Presteigne, Clehonger and Weobley).